ITVAPP/iappplayer/README.md

 - 💰 **Any amount** - The price of a coffee can make a developer happy all day!
 - 🙏 **Non-mandatory** - IAppPlayer is forever free, donations are completely voluntary
-- 📢 **Acknowledgments** - If you wish, we'll thank you for your support in the project
-- 🚀 **Continuous updates** - Your support helps us:
-  - 🔧 Continuously fix bugs and optimize performance
-  - ✨ Develop more practical features
-  - 📚 Improve documentation and examples
-  - 💡 Explore more innovative features

 > 💭 **Developer's Note**: Every bit of support is recognition for open source.
 Thank you for making the open source world better!